Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 What happens if double doesn't have a default value?

 ## 6.4 Functions with a variable number of arguments.
+!!
+Have you ever wondered why how the built-in print function can take any number of arguments?
+This works because print is a so-called *variadic function*, a function which can take a variable number of arguments.

 ### 6.4.1 Using variadic arguments
 You can pass a variable number of values if you prefix an argument with a *, like in the following example (see line 1):